 On July 20, 1969, a whole nation tuned in to see astronaut Neil Armstrong take one small step on the surface of the Moon, ushering in a new era of space exploration.
 But how did Armstrong and the Apollo 11 astronauts get to the Moon in the first place?

-The manned Apollo missions were each launched aboard a Saturn V launch vehicle.
+The crewed Apollo missions were each launched aboard a Saturn V launch vehicle.
 (The “V” comes from the five F-1 engines that powered the first stage of the rocket.)
-Almost five decades later, the Saturn V remains the United States’ largest and most powerful launch vehicle ever built.
-(Yes, even more than Space-X’s Falcon Heavy!)
+At that time, the Saturn V was the United States’ largest and most powerful launch vehicle ever built.

 The Saturn V launch vehicle had three stages: